2. Changes to Existing Programs

 - For interdepartmental programs, the withdrawal of a collaborating department or program, or the participation of a new academic unit.

-A detailed explanation must be submitted that discusses the difference between the existing and revised programs, the rationale, anticipated impact, and confirmation of faculty approval.
-Chairs or directors of all units involved in the program must be informed and provide written approval to the Graduate School.
-Requests and supporting documentation should be sent to Assistant Dean John Godfrey (936-1647).
+Program chairs should submit a detailed explanation that discusses the difference between the existing and revised programs, the rationale, anticipated impact, and confirmation of faculty approval.
+Chairs or directors of all units involved in the program must provide written approval to the Graduate School.
+Major revisions may require review by the Rackham Executive Board.
+Revisions noted with an asterisk (*) require notification of the Michigan Association of State Universities (MASU).

-Changes to program curriculum that must be reported to Rackham OARD for degree audit purposes but do not require approval, include:
+Modifications that do not require approval but must be reported to Rackham OARD for degree audit purposes include:

 - Revisions to cognate requirements.